france193/DP2_rest_client_example/readme.txt

 JAX-RS client programming examples
 ==================================
 This archive contains the following examples:
-1. a client for the GeoIP service (geographical location information of IP addresses, available in the internet at http://www.webservicex.net/geoipservice.asmx/)
-2. a client for the ISBN service (ISBN-related information, available in the internet at http://xisbn.worldcat.org/webservices/xid/isbn/)
-3. a client for the counter service
 4. a client for the negotiate service

 IMPORTAT: these clients are built with Jersey 2.24, that implements JAX-RS 2.0 API.